-We'll send you a claim form - please fill it in and send it back to us.
-Depending on what your claim is for, we'll also ask for other information.
-For example:
+Please provide any information we ask you for.
+Depending on what your claim is for, we'll also ask for other information, including the following:

-- a birth, marriage or death certificate
+- · a birth, marriage or death certificate

 - medical information, or medical records

 - proof of change of name.